SOTIF-SE/SOTIFA/README.md

 - **EnvFactorParam Node:** `Expression`: "vmax", `Value`: 20 km/h, `Result`: "minimum", ensuring the strictest safe bound under multiple environmental factors.
 Linked to the corresponding `EnvFactor` node via an `affect` edge, specifying how low visibility restricts the allowed `vmax`.

 Finally, a `Vehicle` node is constructed as the central entity.
 The previously defined `Loss` nodes are connected to it via `Has` edges, `Action` nodes are connected via `Has` edges, and `EnvFactor` nodes are linked via `In` edges.
-By centering the `Vehicle` node, the KG enables hierarchical reasoning for SOTIF assessment, starting with its `Loss` nodes and propagating through associated actions and environmental factors.
+By centering the `Vehicle` node, the KG enables hierarchical reasoning for SOTIF assessment, beginning with its `Loss` nodes and proceeding through the corresponding unsafe constraints, actions, and environmental factors.

 This example demonstrates how a loss is decomposed into hazards, unsafe constraints, actions, and environmental factors, producing a structured causal subgraph that is queryable in the KG.